 Smart asset management in distribution grids

 Decision support methodologies and tools are needed for asset management in future robust, flexible, and intelligent distribution systems.
-This subtopic provides methods and tools to support risk-based asset management.
+This subtopic covers research on methods and tools to support risk-based asset management.
 Improved assessment of the technical condition of components can be achieved using new sensors, increased sensor coverage, online condition data acquisition and analysis.

-An initial project memo has been produced which attempts to address the opportunities and challenges for implementing automatic methods for technical condition assessment for components in the distribution grid .
+Initial work attempted to address the opportunities and challenges for implementing automatic methods for technical condition assessment for components in the distribution grid.

 Some of the remaining challenges for automated condition monitoring systems include a lack of labeled training data, detection of novel faults, low-visibility conditions, and small features requiring high resolution sensors.